 When design is centred around the context of the surrounding area, it is important to identify the land uses that are being served and the modal priority that is required for the specific street.
-In this way, the role or purpose the typology and the inherent
+In this way, the role or purpose of the street is represented through the typology and the inherent prioritization of travel modes.

-Figure 14 highlights the trans each street typology prioritize
+Figure 14 highlights the transportation modes and land uses that each street typology prioritizes.